 Tree to 23 m tall.
-Bark pale brownish grey, developing close vertical ridges in maturity.
+Bark pale brownish-grey, developing close vertical ridges in maturity.
 Twigs slender (1.4–2.5 mm thick), green, usually glabrous.
-Buds 6–7 mm long, with three scales visible, the lowest swollen and over half the length of the bud; usually green and shining.
+Buds 6–7 mm long, with 3 scales visible, the lowest swollen and over half the length of the bud; usually green and shining.
 Leaves 8–13 × 5–9 cm, broadly to narrowly ovate, very oblique at the base and often with a bulge in the lobe on the big side; margins entire, or with distant rod-like teeth, or very shallowly serrate; upper surface dark green and often notably matt, lower surface green to white with a variable stellate tomentum (most hairs with 8 arms).
 Floral bracts usually large (9–16 × 1.4–2.5 cm), pale green, with variably dense white stellate tomentum on the lower side.
 Inflorescence drooping, usually branched 3 times with 10–15 flowers in a tight cyme; flowers small (6–9 mm across), beaker-shaped.
 Staminodes present.
-Fruits c.10 mm, spheroid, unribbed, uniformly mamillate, covered in a dense, pale brown stellate tomentum; wall 0.8–1.3 mm thick, woody and hard to break (Pigott 2012, Tang et al. 2007).
+Fruits c.
+10 mm, spheroid, unribbed, uniformly mamillate, covered in a dense, pale brown stellate tomentum; wall 0.8–1.3 mm thick, woody and hard to break (Tang et al. 2007; Pigott 2012).

 Distribution China Guangxi, Guizhou, Hubei, Hunan, Jiangsu, Jiangxi, Sichuan, Yunnan, Zhejiang Vietnam North